asyncedd/asyncedd.github.io/src/posts/hello.md

 ## What?

 Hey!
-I'm [asyncedd](https://github.com/asyncedd), and I'm a professional wasabi eater and [cinnamon roll cooker](https://asyncedd.github.io/cinnamon-roll-recipe) from Japan...
+I'm [asyncedd](https://github.com/asyncedd), and I'm a professional [cinnamon roll cooker](https://asyncedd.github.io/cinnamon-roll-recipe) from Japan...
 I guess.

 ## Who are you?